 Once we arrived safely at the base of Haleakala, we started heading back to the tour shop in town.
 Of course, we had to make a quick stop for lunch at Polli’s Mexican Restaurant.
 The restaurant offers delicious food and drink and was just what was needed after a busy morning biking.

 Day 7: Haleakala & Pool Time

-We had planned to go back to Haleakala to explore and hike on our last full day in Maui, but Sam just had to spread his germs and I was unable to get enough energy to go.
+Sam and I had planned to go back to Haleakala to hike on our last full day in Maui, but Sam just had to spread his germs and I was unable to muster enough energy to go.
 Sam headed to Haleakala by himself and I laid in bed for a couple additional hours before heading out to the pool for some sun.

 As I mentioned earlier, the pool was nothing to rave about, but they had lounge chairs and it did the trick.
 There were other people hanging out at the pool and it was an overcast day so it wasn’t cooking out there.

 Sam had a blast at Haleakala and saw Silver Swords which he had read about and was so excited to see.
 He called me on the way back ecstatic about all there was to explore and how we have to hike the Sliding Sands Trail on our next visit to Maui.

 Once Sam got back, we had a quiet dinner overlooking the ocean and headed to bed early to prepare for our upcoming long day of travel.

 Day 8: Start Your Journey Home